City identification card: South Bend (2016)

 In 2016, South Bend, Indiana mayor Pete Buttigieg signed an executive order to help enable the city to establish a city identification card.
 The program formally launched in December of that year through a partnership with the nonprofit La Casa de Amistad, who produce the ID cards.

 In the city's 2019 mayoral election, both the Democratic Party mayoral nominee James Mueller and the Republican Party mayoral nominee Sean M. Haas were in favor of retaining the city identification card program.

 Many immigration advocates praised the program's approach for protecting undocumented immigrants.
 Criticism has been made about the fact that the program, run through a nonprofit, is not subject to government transparency laws.
 In August 2019, Judicial Watch launched litigation arguing that, by not disclosing staff emails related to the program, the City of South Bend was acting in violation of Indiana’s Access to Public Records Act.

+Kansas

+Wichita, Kansas (2025)

+On March 18, 2025, the Wichita, Kansas City Council voted unanimously to create the City of Wichita ID, with the stated goal of lowering barriers for the homeless to access resources.
+An earlier draft proposal would have named the program the "Air Capital Card".
+The City of Wichita ID was launched on June 30, 2025.